janiejestemja/coriolis_flights/README.md

 # Interim Results
-###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*

-Evaluations are experimental, use with caution.
+**Evaluations are experimental, use with caution.**

+### Coriolis drift calculations
 2,730,145 : Rows in dataframe at time of evaluation.

-### Coriolis drift calculations
 - 3,506,000,878.64 : total travelled distance [km]
 - 928,589,014.17 : total drifted distance [km]
 - 0.2649 : average factor